 “EBBA creates the highest level of digital access to the historical record through its granular cataloging and imaging of the broadsides themselves,” Gardner said.
 “Through adherence to the best practices for cataloging, digitization, transcription, and encoding — as well as innovative uses of emerging search and image-matching software — EBBA captures both the content and the form of the ballads, rendering the ballads and thereby a slice of common life in early modern England accessible to various audiences, not just to scholars already steeped in history.”

-A unique aspect of the EBBA project is that neither UC Davis nor UC Santa Barbara own any of the materials in the collection.
+A unique aspect of the EBBA project is that neither UC Santa Barbara nor UC Davis own any of the materials in the collection.
 As such, the project’s success has been completely reliant on collaborations with colleagues and institutions around the globe.

-To build the collection, Stahmer and other EBBA team members have had to travel the world in search of ballad collections and then convince the owners of those collections to let the EBBA team digitize and share their collections online.
+To build the collection, EBBA team members from both campuses have had to travel the world in search of ballad collections and then convince the owners of those collections to let the EBBA team digitize and share their collections online.
 Over the years, the EBBA team has forged partnerships with numerous universities and libraries, including Cambridge University, University of Glasgow, Harvard University, the Library of Scotland, the British Library and the Huntington Library in Pasadena, California.

 NEH says EBBA’s international network and collaboration efforts have become the gold standard for other archival projects.